anniedsheen/Teko_eCommerce_Analysis/README.md

 ### Loyalty Program Performance
+Evaluation of the new loyalty program's impact on repeat purchases and revenue contribution.

-* **AOV and total sales was higher for non-loyalty customers that loyalty customers**, at 13% higher AOV and comprising 61% of total sales.
+* **Non-loyalty customers outperformed loyalty customers**, with 13% higher average order value and comprising 61% of total sales during the analysis period, suggesting the program may not be effectively incentivizing higher spending.

-* **Revenue generated by loyalty customers has seen a steady decline for the past 12 months**, despite AOV slowly trending upward.
+* **Revenue from loyalty customers has steadily declined over the past 12 months**, despite a modest upward trend in their average order value, indicating fewer loyalty customers are making purchases overall.

-* **The number of active loyalty customers is declining**, with more non-loyalty customers placing than loyalty customers in the past 4 months.
+* **Active loyalty customer participation is decreasing**, with non-loyalty customers placing more orders than loyalty customers in the past 4 months, raising questions about program engagement and value proposition.

-* **There is no significant difference in repeat purchasing behavior between non-loyalty and loayalty customers**, with 13% and 15% in each group respectively placing more than one order.
+* **The loyalty program shows minimal impact on repeat purchase behavior**, with only a 2 percentage point difference between loyalty customers (15%) and non-loyalty customers (13%) placing more than one order.

 [Visualization specific to category 2]